-The Governor has general direction and control of all aspects of the state Emergency Management Program.
-This includes all aspects of preparations for, response to, recovery from, and mitigation against war or peacetime emergencies.
+The Governor has general direction and control of the state Emergency Management Program.
+This includes all aspects of preparations for, response to, recovery from, and mitigation against emergencies and disasters.
 During the absence of the Governor from the state, the Lieutenant Governor becomes acting Governor.
 The Lieutenant Governor will also become Governor upon the death, resignation, or removal from office of the Governor.
 As prescribed by law, the continuing line of succession as acting Governor incorporates the President of the Senate and Speaker of the House of Representatives.